 Do you recall who picked up the tab on your first date?
 That seemingly trivial detail could have unforeseen financial ramifications down the road.
-Financial stress can place a significant strain on any partnership and lead to unwanted tension and anxiety.
-In fact, many disputes between couples stem from some sort of financial conflict.
+Financial stress is a common source of strain and anxiety in partnerships, often giving rise to disputes that can threaten the stability of a marriage.

 3. Domestic/Substance Abuse

 Domestic abuse is a tragic reality that far too many women in their 40’s face.
 Often, these women have endured years of abuse, tolerating it throughout their 20’s and 30’s and only ending the relationship in their 40s.